IrvingZha0/lab-bcos/docs/CNS.md

 }

 ```
-**When the contract is built by the loadByName, then the contract called by CNS. **
+**Use CNS call the contract when the contract is create by loadByName. **

 > HelloWorld instance = HelloWorld.loadByName("HelloWorld", web3j, credentials, gasPrice , gasLimit);

-HelloWorld's contract is built by loadByName, so get and set are called by CNS.
+The 'get' and 'set' are called like CNS as the contract is create by loadByName.

 * P.S.:
-The java Wrap code loadByName prototype generated by contract XX.sol as follows:
+The java Wrap code loadByName prototype generated by XX.sol as follows:

 ```java
  public static XX loadByName(String contractName, Web3j web3j, Credentials credentials, BigInteger gasPrice, BigInteger gasLimit) {